kevinnadar22/URL-Shortener-V2/README.md

 * `FORWARD_MESSAGE`: Enter True if you want to edit forwarded message also in your channel.
 Entering True will delete the forwarded post in your channel and repost it with shorten link.
 Leave this to deafault if CHANNELS set to False<br><br>

-## Bot Usage:
+## Bot Usage: <br><br>

-DROPLINK - This BOT can short links from telegram text, photo, document and button messages to droplink links with custom alias support.
-This bot can edit postes in channels also.
+* `Droplink` - This bot can short links from telegram text, photo, document and button messages to droplink links with custom alias support.
+This bot can edit postes in channels also. <br><br>

-MDISK - This bot will upload mdisk links to your account through API ID.
+* `MDisk` - This bot will upload mdisk links to your account through API ID.
 Can be used in channels